arclab-hku/Event_based_VO-VIO-SLAM/README.md

 ### If you have any suggestions or questions, do not hesitate to propose an issue.

-### if you find this repositorie is helpful in your research, a simple star or citation of our works should be the best affirmation for us. :blush:
+### If you find this repositorie is helpful in your research, a simple star or citation of our works should be the best affirmation for us. :blush:

 - [Data Sequence for Event-based Stereo Visual-inertial Odometry](#Data-sequence-for-event-based-stereo-visual-inertial-odometry)